daniellerch/daniellerch.github.io/stego/aletheia/v03/tool-comparison-en.md

 ### HStego

-As previously discussed, HStego specializes in concealing data within uncompressed and JPEG images.
-It employs some of the most cutting-edge steganography techniques available today and sets a maximum threshold for data concealment to ensure that contemporary steganalysis tools struggle to detect it consistently.
+As previously discussed, HStego hides data in uncompressed and JPEG images using modern adaptive steganography methods.
+It also includes a payload limit intended to reduce detectability in supported scenarios, but this should not be interpreted as a guarantee of undetectability.

 For this analysis, the data concealment limit hasn't been applied when contrasting HStego with other tools, given that the payload fluctuates.

 The chart presents two distinct HStego versions: 0.3 and 0.4.
-The latter version, 0.4, integrates several enhancements, further bolstering its evasion against detection.
+Version 0.4 integrates several enhancements that make it harder to detect in the evaluated setting.